lszel/SQL-Neural-Network/README.md

 If the sample data is visible for the mariadb, than you can create the databas

 ## Activation and derivative functions
+*RectifiedLinearUnit
+*sigmoid
+*hiperbolictangent
+*and the derivatives

 ## Computational views
-*testing is in progress, available soon*
+*testing is in progress
+available soon*

 ## Learning and test procedures
-*testing is in progress, available soon*
+*testing is in progress
+available soon*

 ## create network
 With the next sql you can set the size of layers, and it creates the neurons and the weigths.